- Mortality after Hip Resurfacing VS THR Medical Study

 …The mean follow-up was 8.5 (range, 7-10) years…

-…(With Highly Cross-linked Polyethylene device) The low incidence of osteolysis and the low rate of wear found on retrievals suggest that many years of use … Read the rest
+…(With Highly Cross-linked Polyethylene device) The low incidence of osteolysis and the low rate of wear found on retrievals suggest that many years of use in highly active patients is possible.… Read the rest

 …it may be beneficial to investigate the long-term outcome of hip resurfacings using metal-on-polyethylene in the 1980’s.
 We report the long-term survivorship and modes of failure of a cementless metal-on-polyethylene resurfacing.

-Ongoing developments using the lessons learned from these previous generation components and utilizing modern low wear materials, e.g., cross-linked polyethylene, may … Read the rest
+Ongoing developments using the lessons learned from these previous generation components and utilizing modern low wear materials, e.g., cross-linked polyethylene, may lead to improved implants for future hip resurfacings.

 Joseph Daniel, Director of Research at the McMinn Center in Birmingham UK, talks about the 10 year survival of double heat-treated resurfacings from 1996 and the effect that these heat treatments had on this series of hip resurfacings.